Hamiltonian circle actions with minimal fixed sets

 \section{Using Theorem~\ref{B} to calculate the cohomology ring of $M$}

 In this section, we use Theorem~\ref{B} to compute the possible cohomology rings (ordinary and equivariant) and Chern classes of $M$.
-In particular, we give an alternative proof of Theorem~\ref{A} and Proposition~\ref{C}.
+More specifically, we prove Theorem~\ref{A} and Proposition~\ref{C}.
 We give two proofs.
 The first is very short but depends on knowing the cohomology ring and Chern classes of $\CP^n$ and $\Gt_2(\R^{n+2})$.
 The second relies on a direct calculation.

 The cohomology ring and Chern classes of $\CP^n$ and (if $n \neq 1$ is odd) of $\Gt_2(\R^{n+2})$ are exactly those described in Theorem~\ref{A}.
 Moreover, the fixed set data which arises in Examples~\ref{ex1} and \ref{ex2} is exactly the fixed set data described in Theorem~\ref{B}.
 Finally, we can transform any non-trivial circle action into an effective circle action by quotienting out by the subgroup which acts trivially.
 Therefore, Thereom~\ref{A} is an immediate consequence of Theorem~\ref{B} and the proposition below, which combines Corollary 3.16 and Remark 3.18 in \cite{T}.